srikantpatnaik/gnu-linux.org/content/Firefox-market-place-installation.rst

         make update_deps

-* During this process you will face some problem while clone some packages from the git hub.
+* During this process you will face some problem while cloning some packages from the git hub.

 * In the clone directory of zamboni you will find the directory name requirements, It contain the file which the script use while installating and cloning the packages.

 * During the cloning of the amo-validator and app-validator you will find the error inside the proxy environment.

 * clone these repo seprately using the https link and again run `make update_deps`